pachterlab/biophysics/docs/source/contributions_modeling.rst

           .. grid:: 2

-            .. grid-item::Differentiates between intrinsic and extrinsic noise in mRNA production using a comprehensive model involving synthesis, export, and degradation.
+            .. grid-item:: Differentiates between intrinsic and extrinsic noise in mRNA production using a comprehensive model involving synthesis, export, and degradation.

             .. grid-item::